dmfs/jb-workaround-template/README.md

 That's it, I think.

-This version of the workaround disables the fake-authenticator right after boot.
+This version of the workaround disables the fake-authenticator 30 seconds after boot.
 This allows the real authenticator to take over.
 Once this has happened the fake-authenticator will be enabled again.
 So, in fact it should not be necessary to use custom icons, populate account\_preferences.xml and `addAccount()` in Authenticator.java but it won't hurt to do it.

 ## License